JavaScouts/JavaScouts2018-2019/info.md

-# Detecting the minerals in Autonomous
+# Evolution of the image processing system

 The main goal of our image recognition is to detect the position of the minerals using a webcam(Logitech C920), in order to knock the gold of its post.